tiket-oss/canary-router/README.md

 Full Example: [sample/canary-sidecar/main.go](sample/canary-sidecar/main.go)

+*Note*: Canary Sidecar endpoint have to catch all of its subroutes (wildcard route).
+In Go HTTP standard library, it have to be ended with a slash. (e.g. `/sidecar/`, not `/sidecar`)

 ## Instrumentation

 Instrumentation in Canary Router is build according to [OpenCensus](https://opencensus.io/) standards and only supports [Prometheus](https://prometheus.io/) as its monitoring systems.
 Currently the following views are available: